 Summary of Use during Lactation

 Although no data are available for the use of paliperidone during breastfeeding, it is the active metabolite of risperidone.
 Risperidone data indicate that the concentrations of paliperidone (9-hydroxyrisperidone) in breastmilk are low, and amounts ingested by the infant are small.
 A safety scoring system finds paliperidone possible to use cautiously during breastfeeding, although others do not recommend it.
 Because there is no published experience with paliperidone during breastfeeding and little long-term follow-up data, other agents may be preferred, especially while nursing a newborn or preterm infant.
-Because paliperidone is available only as a sustained-release product, timing of nursing with respect to doses would not be useful.
+Because paliperidone is available only as long-acting products, timing of nursing with respect to doses would not be useful.
 Long-acting injectable formulations may continue to deliver small amounts to breastmilk for many months.
 Monitor breastfed infants for drowsiness, adequate growth and weight gain, jitteriness, tremors, and abnormal movements.

 Paliperidone is 9-hydroxyrisperidone, the active metabolite of risperidone.
 No studies have measured paliperidone in breastmilk after administration of paliperidone.
 However, 9-hydroxyrisperidone has been measured in milk and plasma after administration of risperidone.